-To adhere to the procedures established in the Council's various category management strategies and by putting purchases, where appropriate, out to competitive quotation or tender.
+To utilise the central purchasing procedures established by the Borough Treasurer in putting purchases, where appropriate, out to competitive quotation or tender.

 To ensure that loans, leasing or rental arrangements are not entered into without prior agreement from the Borough Treasurer.
 This is because of the potential impact on the authority's borrowing powers, to protect the authority against entering into unapproved credit arrangements and to ensure that value for money is being obtained.

 To notify the Borough Treasurer of outstanding expenditure relating to the previous financial year as soon as possible after 31 March in line with the timetable determined by the Borough Treasurer.